 All-Party Parliamentary Group for Ending Homelessness

-We provide Secretariat for this group which is Chaired by Bob Blackman MP.
-The group brings together key sector organisations and MPs from across the political spectrum.
+We provide Secretariat for this group which is Co-chaired by Paula Barker MP and Bob Blackman MP.
+The group brings together key sector organisations and parliamentarians from across the political spectrum.
 Our purpose is to put homelessness at the top of the political agenda and develop the policy solutions which will help prevent and resolve homelessness for good.

 The All-Party Parliamentary Group for Ending Homelessness (APPGEH) was set up in response to growing numbers of people rough sleeping and upward trends in the number of homeless applications in 2016.